saltstack/salt/doc/topics/installation/freebsd.rst

 Install Salt on FreeBSD via the official package repository.
 Salt is packaged with whichever Python version is currently the `default on FreeBSD <https://cgit.freebsd.org/ports/tree/Mk/bsd.default-versions.mk>`_.

-In Python 3.8 is currently default, install from packages like this:
+Python 3.8 is currently default, install from packages like this:

 .. code-block:: bash